gpropf/clarity/README.md

 ### Todo (Lowest Priority but probably more fun) ###
 1. Go through attributes list at w3schools and just look for fun stuff to add to the project.

+### Programming Notes ###

+#### Data Flow Class Methods ####
+_These are the current methods that move data around in the system.
+I'm documenting them here mostly for my own benefit so that I can think about a better nomenclature and simpler structure for them._

+`HybridNode<V>::refreshDOMValueFromModel()`: Called by refresh() at beginning of GUI construction.
+Main purpose is to initialize the DOM value with the model val.
+Calls..

+`virtual void HybridNode<V>::setDOMVal(const val &inval)`: Calls `ClarityNode::setDOMVal` but also dispatches value to peers.

+`virtual void ClarityNode::setDOMVal(const val &inval)`: Only affects the DOM value.

+`void HybridNode<V>::setCppValFromJSVal(const val &jsval)`: Writes the provided val object into the cppVal_ according to the template type using the emscripten as() method.
+At the end it calls pushValToPeers().

+`virtual void HybridNode<V>::updateNodeFromDom()`: The main driver of the data flow.
+When the user uses a control, the method `static INLINE void ClarityNode::updateNodeFromDomById(int id)` gets called and starts the update process moving data "down" from the DOM into the modelVal and possible also "sideways" to the node's peers (if any).